aduranb/number_pi/docs/Project Architecture.md

 This raises an exception for invalid inputs, and calls carryover() immediately after instantiating the class.

 #### Drawing comparison
-This are the dunder methods needed to compare two LongDecimals
+This are the dunder methods needed to compare two LongDecimals.

+Something worth notice is that this methods are only module comparison; the sign is disregarded, and we only take ciphers as the reference.

 ```python
 def __eq__(self, ld):